 New Hall Military Museum

-The New Hall Military Museum is currently closed.
-The building will be open from 12 noon to 5 p.m. daily from June 28 - September 1.
+New Hall Military Museum is closed through December.
+The site will be open on Veteran's Day, November 11, from 9 a.m. to 5 p.m.

 The museum is located in Carpenters' Court, along Chestnut Street between 3rd and 4th Streets.
 This building is a reconstruction of the one constructed by the Carpenters' Company in 1791 and originally used to house the office of the first Secretary of War, Henry Knox, and his staff.
 The building currently houses exhibits highlighting the founding of the United States Marine Corps and the Army and Navy Departments from the American Revolution through the last decades of the 18th century.